Warsaw Poland: Life, Cost of Life and How to find Job

 5. Lot of things to do with Kids

+Many businesses (cafeterias, restaurants, and shops) also have a small place for the kids.
 The city is investing a lot in the kids and all the parks have big playgrounds with sand and many different toys that are helping the kids to develop.

 Cafeteria made for Kids to play and adults to Relax and Make SPA